panzerdp/dmitripavlutin.com/content/posts/010-three-dots/index.md

 ## 1. Three dots

-**The rest operator** is used to get the arguments list passed to function on invocation and in array destructure.
+**The JavaScript rest operator** collects the arguments list passed to a function on invocation or collects the pieces after destructuring an array.
 A case when *the operator gathers the rest remained after the operation*.

 ```javascript
 function countArguments(...args) {